-- NOTE: the humanitarian research projects, such as these in the scope of Red Nose Day, differ in some substantial aspects from the regular research projects of FWO; e.g.:
+- NOTE: the humanitarian research projects, such as these in the scope of Red Nose Day, differ in some substantial aspects from the fundamental research projects of FWO; e.g.:

 - These projects will NOT distinguish between a junior or a senior project type;

-- These projects will NOT be taken into account for calculating the maximum of 2 projects for which one can be (co)-supverisor at a given time.
+- These projects will NOT be taken into account for calculating the maximum of 2 projects for which one can be (co)-supervisor at a given time.

-- A specific panel of scientific experts composed by FWO will evaluate your application; it is not necessary to choose a panel yourself from the regular FWO expert panels.
+- A specific panel of scientific experts composed by FWO will evaluate your application; it is not necessary to select a panel yourself from the regular FWO expert panels.

 Profile and conditions